What is an orthopedic surgeon?

 How long will my procedure take?

 The length of surgery depends on the injury or condition being treated and the type procedure being performed.
-Procedures can take anywhere from 30 minutes to multiple hours depending on a number of different factors.
+Procedures can take anywhere from 30 minutes to 2 hours depending on a number of different factors.
 Minimally-invasive procedures, such as arthroscopy or procedures that require smaller incisions, typically take much less time.

 How do I best schedule an appointment?